Our One Day Meal Plan may not exactly fit your individual needs, so we’ve provided some ideas for adjusting the amount of carbohydrates and calories.

 Your healthcare provider may ask you to limit carbohydrates more than our meal plan suggests.
 This means you should cut back on the carbohydrate foods that you eat throughout the day.
-To keep your calorie intake about the same, substitute sources of lean protein or healthy fats in their place.
-Here’s an example:
+To keep your calorie intake about the same, substitute sources of lean protein or healthy fats for those higher carbohydrate foods.

-To lower carbohydrate intake for the day and keep calories about the same (make it closer to 40% of calories), make the following adjustments to our original meal plan:
+To lower carbohydrate intake for the day (around 33% of calories from carbohydrates) while keeping calories about the same, make the following adjustments to our original meal plan:

 Depending on whether you are trying to lose, gain, or maintain your weight, you may have different calorie needs as well.
-Here are some ideas for adjusting our One Day Meal Plan.
-It may be easier than you think!
+Here are some ideas for adjusting the calories in our original meal plan.

 To add around 200 calories: